Transcription, Introduction, and Comments

 by Larry Pearce

 After my Grandmother Bessie Reed [Hill] Pearce (1887-1974) died, most of her personal effects went to her youngest son, my Uncle Dale.
 It’s ironic that he was born the very year the letters we are about to discover were written, 1918.
 He passed away in 1981, but it was shortly after his wife Helen died in 2001 that their oldest son Ron forwarded many of Grandma’s precious memorabilia to me.
-I recently had the great privilege of transcribing the World War I diary of my mother’s uncle Raymond Campbell in three parts.
+In the collection were four World War I era letters written to Grandma Bessie from her younger brother Harold “Harry” Alton Hill (1891-1945).
+More recently I had had the great privilege of transcribing the World War I diary of my mother’s uncle Raymond Campbell in three parts.
 His informal writing gives a vivid glimpse into the frightening, yet sometimes amusing, life in an ammunition dump in France from shortly before until just after this great conflict.
-I only met my great uncle once or twice before he died in 1978 and was too young to appreciate his experiences and ask appropriate questions.
-On the other hand, we visited Grandma Pearce often before her death in 1974, and with my knowledge of her life and various artifacts that have survived her, I want to provide additional context as needed in presenting these four letters from the same time period.
+I only met that great uncle once or twice before he died in 1978 and was too young to appreciate his experiences and ask appropriate questions.
+On the other hand, we visited Grandma Pearce often before her death in 1974, and with my knowledge of her life and various artifacts that have survived her, I want to provide additional context as needed in presenting these four letters from the same wartime period.

 There must have been a certain affinity between this oldest child Bessie, a female, and her oldest brother Harry.
 They were only four years apart, but by the time the war started, their father was 60.
 Bessie had married in her early 20s a man who was 11 year older than she.
 His parents had both died within several days of each other at the start of the war.
 [See “Settlement at Pine Creek – Part II”], and by the time Harry joined the action, Bessie had four children and lots of responsibilities around the family farm.
 Harry was older than most recruits, 27 when he took basic training.
 Let’s listen in as Harry writes his first letter from Camp Forrest, Georgia, on a Sunday afternoon, September 15, 1918.
 It is stamped with a three cent George Washington purple stamp and postmarked “September 17, Military Branch, Chattanooga, Tennessee,” so it must have taken a few days to reach the civilian mail route in the adjacent state.
 Also, he addresses the letter to “Mrs. Wesley Pearce, Wexford, PA,” and the town is crossed out apparently by the local mail carrier and “Gibsonia” is substituted.
 That seems unusual that he wouldn’t know the post office where his sister received her mail as she had lived there for eight years, unless of course, the system had changed.
 I suppose he would have no reason to write to his sister as they lived only a few miles apart after she married.
 He adds, “Alle[gheny] Co.
 R.F.D. #” at the bottom of the envelope just to be sure the post office knew which end of the state Bessie lived in and what kind of mail service she was receiving.
 The letter is written in ink in a rather eloquent hand.
 I have left the spelling and grammar nearly unchanged: